BrandExpand to view more details.

 Half-load or load sensing half-load adjusts the water and program times for a much smaller load, while load sensing adjusts them according to the soil in the dishwasher.
 Both let you wash smaller loads more economically.

 Delay time, delay start or time delay is a feature that lets you program the machine to start the wash at a selected time in the future.
-You can load it with dirty plates and detergent and program it to start in the middle of the night.
-Consumers who are on off-peak energy can take advantage of this feature.
+You can load it with dirty plates and detergent and program it to start in the middle of the night (e.g. if you use off-peak energy) or during the day (e.g. if you have solar panels).

 Child lock door